kyma-project/kyma/components/function-controller/README.md

 export FN_REPOSITORY=my-docker-user
 ```

+#### Controller namespace

-Create the `serverless-system` Namespace you will deploy the Controller to.
+Create the `serverless-system` Namespace you will deploy the controller to.

 ```bash
 kubectl create namespace serverless-system